 (P38)

 Disembarking can be seen as the reverse of boarding.
 Therefore, the best strategy should be similar to boarding.
-However, there are no offering cell procedures, the passengers have already been in an ideal queue, thus spending less time than boarding because of higher parallelity.
+However, the passengers have already been in an ideal queue, thus spending less time than boarding because of higher parallelity.

 (P39)